MerrionComputing/EventsSourcing-on-Azure-Functions/README.md

 There is a 50 minute talk that covers this on [YouTube](https://www.youtube.com/watch?v=kpM5gCLF1Zc), or if you already have an understanding of event sourcing you can go straight to the [Getting started](https://github.com/MerrionComputing/EventsSourcing-on-Azure-Functions/wiki/Getting-started) wiki page

-## Chosen technologies

-Because an event stream is an inherently append only system the storage technology underlying it is [AppendBlob](https://docs.microsoft.com/en-us/rest/api/storageservices/append-block) - a special type of Blob storage which only allows for blocks to be appended to the end of the blob.
-Each blob can store up to 50,000 events and the container path can be nested in the same way as any other Azure Blob storage.

-For higher volume streams there will be an Azure [Tables](https://docs.microsoft.com/en-us/rest/api/storageservices/summary-of-table-service-functionality) back end that can be used instead of AppendBlob.

-The [azure functions](https://azure.microsoft.com/en-us/services/functions/) code is based on version 2.0 of the azure functions SDK and is written in C#.

 ## End goal

 The goal is to be able to interact with the event streams for entities without an extra plumbing in the azure function itself - with both access to event streams and to run projections being via bound variables that are instantiated when the azure function is executed.